owhite/Arduino-PID-control/README.md

   * set motor direction of IN_A, IN_B pins with `digitalWrite();`
   * set the motor's speed with `analogWrite(PWM_PIN,abs(output));`
 * then log the position in positionArray[]

+That's PID control!
+Pretty darn simple.

+We stay in S_MOTOR_RUN state until another command is issued to the program.